 A Brief History of the Wrecks in Coron

-In September 1944, one of the most important attacks of World War II took place in Coron.
-A Japanese supply fleet, which was hiding out among the Island’s of Coron, was attacked by a squadron of US bombers, who were undertaking the furthest range air attack ever carried out at that time.
-Several US planes were lost during the attack through running out of fuel, and some were shot down and now lay alongside the plethora of supply ships, gunboats, munitions ships and aircraft carriers which they set out to sink.
+On September 24, 1944, one of the most important attacks of World War II took place in Coron.
+A Japanese supply fleet, which had arrived in Coron on September 23rd, was attacked by a squadron of US bombers, who were undertaking the furthest range air attack ever carried out at that time.
+Three US planes were lost during the attack through running out of fuel.

 When to Dive in Coron?

 The best time to dive in Coron is from October to June.
 This is the dry season in the region.
-Note that December through to March offers the best weather and the best visibility when diving on the wrecks.
+Note that December through to March offers the best weather, while March to May brings the best visibility when diving on the wrecks.

 What to Do in Coron When You Aren’t Diving